rene-ayers/Log-Analysis-Data-Ingestion/README.md

 ## How to Run

 1. Make sure the `auth.log`, `firewall.log`, and `ids.log` files are in the same directory as the script.
-2. Run the script using Python:
+2. Run the script using Python.

 ```bash
 python Log_Analysis_Data_Ingestion.py